 Ethical and legal considerations prohibit us from sharing any information about a student’s counseling sessions without expressed written consent (this includes parents, professors, coaches, roommates, friends, significant others, etc.).
 Confidentiality is absolutely necessary for a trusting and effective counseling relationship.
 All meetings with a counselor are protected by confidentiality.
 What is shared between a client and counselor is considered protected and cannot and will not be shared unless there is an expressed request by the student or an emergent safety concern.

-During business hours, a counselor is always available for crisis assessment or consultation.
+During business hours, a counselors are available for crisis assessment or consultation.
 Call 978-837-5441 for immediate assistance.
 When you call, you will be asked if you would like to speak with the counselor-on-call immediately, receive a call back within 2 hours, or receive a call back before the end of the day.

 Students may also walk into the Center for urgent matters.